wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-prepare/includes/get-ready.md

 Choose which group of users to allow to see topics:

 - **Everyone in my organization**.
 "Everyone" does not include guests.
 It is all internal users in your directory.
 - **Only selected people or security groups**.
 This option is good while rolling out Viva Topics, so you can test a pilot with a subset of users.
-If you want guests to view Topics, you will need to use the “selected people or security groups” option and grant them a license.
+If you want guests to view Topics, you will need to use the "selected people or security groups" option and grant them a license.
 All users, even guest users, will need to have a license to view the topic experience.
 - **No one**.

 Which Topics are visible?
 You can choose to: